“Essential Reading – Part 1”

 - To learn to move on

 Mistakes happen, you will make one ( as everyone in your team ).
-Do not get fixated on those.
+Don’t fixate on those mistakes.
 Learn to let go and back at it later when it is time to communicate with your team.

 Once again, all those skills take time to nurture and will develop differently for each person.
 It is important to know who gets fixated on a mistake so you can help him/her to let go but this can only happen if you have an understanding (even basic) of the individual.